TimWaeckerle/KeyFortress/README.md

 After you've created your keystore, two things happen:

-1. Change in Keystore Overview
+First Change in Keystore Overview

 You'll notice a change in your keystore overview.

 ![Keystore Overview](https://github.com/TimWaeckerle/KeyFortress/assets/97874901/187cb61f-b610-49aa-870a-136b8fc05457)

 Your newly created keystore will be visible in the view.
 Next to it, there's a label indicating how strong the passwords inside your keystore are overall.